 Next-generation cancer model systems present a unique opportunity for the scientific community to study individual human tumors in vitro to further advance knowledge in a variety of research areas such as cancer biology, biochemistry, and exposure to perturbagens.
 The next-generation cancer models that result from the efforts of HCMI provides excellent tools to support precision oncology research and give insight into the pathways that influence tumor progression.

 The goal of HCMI is to generate models from many human cancer subtypes, including breast, colorectal, glioblastoma, gastroesophageal, lung and pancreas.
-Model development for rare adult and pediatric cancers including neuroblastoma, Wilms tumor, and Ewing sarcoma are being developed by HCMI.
+Models from rare adult and pediatric cancers including neuroblastoma, Wilms tumor, and Ewing sarcoma are being developed by HCMI.
 Model generation from new cancer types including kidney, ovarian, and endometrial cancers is currently ongoing.
 The model list along with their associated case report forms (CRFs) will be updated as more cancers are represented by HCMI models in the future.

 NCI has made a strong commitment to decrease health disparities by supporting model development from racially and ethnically diverse populations.
 OCG has partnered with the Center to Reduce Cancer Health Disparities (CRCHD) to fund several research supplement awards for collection of tumors and clinical data from racial and ethnic minority populations for next-generation cancer model development.

 Model Characterization and Standardization